Slamboree (1997)

 The 1997 Slamboree was the fifth Slamboree professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on May 18, 1997 from the Independence Arena in Charlotte, North Carolina.
 As of 2014 the event is available on the WWE Network.

+Eleven matches were contested at the event, including two dark matches.
+In the main event, Ric Flair, Roddy Piper and Kevin Greene defeated the nWo (Kevin Nash, Scott Hall and Syxx).
+In other prominent matches, Steve McMichael defeated Reggie White, Meng defeated Chris Benoit in a Death match, Dean Malenko defeated Jeff Jarrett to retain the WCW United States Heavyweight Championship, and in the opening bout, Lord Steven Regal defeated Ultimate Dragon to win the WCW World Television Championship.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 Prior to the pay-per-view there were two dark matches.
 During the first match, Yuji Nagata defeated Pat Tanaka.
 During the second match, The Public Enemy (Rocco Rock and Johnny Grunge) defeated Harlem Heat (Booker T and Stevie Ray).

 During the open match of the pay-per-view, Lord Steven Regal defeated Ultimate Dragon to win the WCW World Television Championship.
 Sonny Onoo who came to the ring with Dragón, accidentally kicked Dragón giving Regal the opening to record the victory via submission with the Regal Stretch.

 In the next match, Madusa defeated Luna Vachon, followed by Rey Misterio Jr. defeating Yuji Yasuraoka, and Glacier defeating Mortis via disqualification.